OMNIALowCode/omnia3/docs/pages/omnia3/GettingStarted/omnia3_databasedevelopment.md

 OMNIA Platform Database Development hold the _Database_ of a Tenant.
 To open it when locally running a Development Environment, check the Docker icon in your computer task-bar, right click it and open the _Dashboard_.
 That's where your OMNIA Platform Development Environment is running, containing all the different _Containers_.

 To access your subscription Database, you first need to instantiate pgAdmin.
-For that, in Docker expand _Containers_ and check the "`PORT`" number where the "`omniaplatform_pgadmin`" container is running.
-Open that local Port number on your Browser (for example, `localhost:16543`).
+For that open `http://host.docker.internal:16543` on your Browser.

+`16543` is the default port of pgAdmin, but it can be **customized**.
+Check [here](#2-find-a-customized-port) on how to find a **customized** port.

 To log in pgAdmin use the following credentials: